ydahal1/ydahal1/jokes.md

 1. Why did the software engineer go broke?
-Because he lost his domain in a DDoS attack!
+Because he lost his domain in a phishing attack!

-2. Why do programmers always mix up Christmas and Halloween?
-Because Oct 31 == Dec 25!

-3. Why don't programmers like nature?
-It has too many bugs!
+2. Why was the computer cold?
+It left its Windows open!

+3. How does a computer stay cool?
+It uses a lot of fans!

-4. Why did the computer keep sneezing?
+4. Why did the programmer go broke?
+Because he couldn't find a byte to eat!
-It had a virus and needed some anti-virus software!

 [
-Sun Aug 20 01:07:19 UTC 2023
+Mon Aug 21 01:04:38 UTC 2023
  ]